dwillens/discord-semantle/README.md

 https://discord.com/api/oauth2/authorize?client_id=966183123400400946&permissions=2048&scope=applications.commands%20bot

 ### channel setup
-- The bot will only respond to messages in channels named `#semantle` (or channels that include `semantle` in their name.
+- the bot will only respond to messages in channels that include `semantle` in their name, like `#semantle` or `#play-semantle`

-- Each channel has a separate game state.
+- each channel has a separate game state

 ## differences from http://semantle.novalis.org
-- Guess similarity is scaled s.t. the 1000th closest word has similarity 20.0 and the closest word has similarity 90.0.
+- guess similarity is scaled s.t. the 1000th closest word has similarity 20.0 and the closest word has similarity 90.0

 ## commands

 ### `!guess <WORD>`
-Make a guess in the game.
-The bot will respond with the score for the word or phrase.
+make a guess in the game; the bot will respond with the score for the word or phrase

 ### `$<WORD>`
-Shorthand for `!guess`.
+shorthand for `!guess`

 ### `!top <N>`
-The bot will respond with a list of the top N guesses and their scores.
-Defaults to `10` if no argument is specified.
+the bot will respond with a list of the top N guesses and their scores; defaults to `10` if no argument is specified

 ### `!hint`
-The bot will respond with a hint halfway between the best word so far and the answer.
+the bot will respond with a hint halfway between the best word so far and the answer

 ### `!new`
-The bot will report the top guesses and answer for the previous game, then select a new word.
+the bot will report the top guesses and answer for the previous game, then select a new word